About the Royal Commission

 The Royal Commission into National Natural Disaster Arrangements was established on 20 February 2020 in response to the extreme bushfire season of 2019-20 which resulted in loss of life, property and wildlife and environmental destruction.

-Sometimes referred to as the ‘Bushfires Royal Commission’, the Commission will examine coordination, preparedness for, response to and recovery from disasters as well as improving resilience and adapting to changing climatic conditions and mitigating the impact of natural disasters.
-The inquiry will also consider the legal framework for Commonwealth involvement in responding to national emergencies.
+Sometimes referred to as the ‘Bushfires Royal Commission’, the Commission examined coordination, preparedness for, response to and recovery from disasters as well as improving resilience and adapting to changing climatic conditions and mitigating the impact of natural disasters.
+The inquiry also considered the legal framework for Commonwealth involvement in responding to national emergencies.

-The Commission will draw information from a variety of sources, including public submissions and hearings.
-This will inform the Commission’s report and recommendations for mitigating and responding to, future natural disasters.
+The Commission has drawn information from a variety of sources, including public submissions and hearings informing the Commission’s report and recommendations for mitigating and responding to, future natural disasters.